 - A relaxed flight is important.

 - Avoid travelling when you are already tired and take rest before departure.

 - Remember the actual home to destination travelling time will usually be at least twice the actual time spent in the air since it will include waiting in airports and often unexpected delays.

 - Breaking very long journeys halfway with a stopover can be helpful.

 - Stretch and exercise as much as possible to aid circulation and prevent swollen ankles.

-- Drink plenty of water or soft drinks and remember alcohol in spirits and wine and also caffeine cause dehydration (caffeine is present in coffee, tea, chocolate, Coca (and Pepsi) Cola).
+- Drink plenty of water or soft drinks and remember alcohol in spirits and wine and also caffeine increase dehydration (caffeine is present in coffee, tea, chocolate, Coca and Pepsi Cola).

 - Jet lag is made worse by a hangover!

 - Avoid heavy commitments on the first day.
 Be prepared for tiredness in the evenings and early waking which can last up to 5 or more days.